mmcky/ebp-test-projectstructure/doc/proposal.md

 medium -- this approach is based on support LaTeX in the _toc.yml structure and relating it back to HTML in as flexible a way as possible.

-## Option 1: Category Approach
+## Option 1: Introduce Categories

-An alternative would be to use a list approach that would enable multiple files to be classified as `frontmatter`.
+Use a list approach that would enable multiple files to be classified as `frontmatter`.
-This could be useful when building books with `Preface` and secondary `frontmatter` sections.
+This could be useful when building books with `preface` and secondary `frontmatter` sections.

 ````{panels}